2024 Pacific typhoon season: Typhoon Yagi (Enteng)

 On August 30, the JMA reported the formation of a low-pressure area approximately 540 km (330 mi) northwest of Palau.
 This broad low-pressure system began to organize and developed into a tropical depression on August 31.
 The following day, PAGASA designated the system as a tropical depression and named it Enteng, as it formed within the Philippine Area of Responsibility.
 Shortly after, the system was classified as Tropical Depression 12W.
 As it intensified into a tropical storm, the JMA named it Yagi.
 At 14:00 PHT (06:00 UTC) on September 2, Yagi made landfall in Casiguran, Aurora.
 Early the next day, both the JMA and the JTWC upgraded the storm to a typhoon as satellite imagery revealed the formation of an eye.
 On September 5, Yagi reached peak intensity as a Category 5-equivalent super typhoon, with 1-minute sustained winds of 260 km/h (160 mph) and a central pressure of 915 mbar (27.0 inHg).
 It made landfall in Wenchang City, Hainan, and passed directly over Haikou, China, before moving into the open waters of the Gulf of Tonkin and making landfall over Xuwen County in Guangdong.

 On September 7, Yagi reorganized and restrengthened into a Category 4-equivalent typhoon before making its final landfall over Haiphong and Quảng Ninh, Vietnam.
 It continued to weaken rapidly as it moved southwest along the southeastern edge of a mid-level subtropical high, becoming a tropical depression on September 8.
 The JMA monitored Yagi until it was last noted at 18:00 UTC that day.

 Yagi, combined with the effects of the southwest monsoon, resulted in at least 21 deaths, 22 injuries and 26 missing people in the Philippines.
 Yagi also caused extensive damages, landslides and floods in Vietnam, Laos, Thailand and Myanmar and left 815 people dead.

-Tropical Depression Hone

-On September 1 at 21:00 UTC, the remnants of Hurricane Hone moved into the basin from the Central Pacific about 280 km to the southwest of Midway Atoll, where it was classified as a tropical depression by the JMA and as a subtropical depression by the JTWC the next day.
-Soon after, Hone began exhibiting a highly asymmetric convective structure, characterized by convective bands encircling a broad center, while being located under a deep subtropical trough with low to moderate vertical wind shear.
-The JTWC stopped tracking it on September 4, determining the system had dissipated, while the JMA continued to maintain Hone as a depression until it was last noted by the agency at 06:00 UTC on September 8.